tek79/node-red-contrib-buffer-array-alt/README.md

 # node-red-contrib-buffer-array-alt
-Node-RED node to fill a ring buffer array.
+Node-RED node to fill a circular buffer array.

-This node fills an array of a given length with payload values.
+This node fills an array with payload values and begins discarding the oldest payload values once a user-definned maximum has been reached.

 ## Installation